-As Russia’s hostile invasion of Ukraine continues unabated, we are mindful that, at its core, the conflict is a fight for democracy and democratic values.
+As Russia’s war on Ukraine continues unabated, we are mindful that, at its core, the conflict is a fight for democracy and democratic values.
 The Mott Foundation has supported civil society in the region for nearly 30 years.
-And, since the war began, we have provided nearly $4 million to help address the humanitarian and civil society needs of people in Ukraine and refugees fleeing the war.
+Since the full-scale invasion began in February 2022, we have provided more than $4.6 million to help address humanitarian needs and bolster Ukraine’s civil society.

 $300,000 in initial support, followed by $300,000 as part of a renewal grant, to the Academy for the Development of Philanthropy in Poland to help community foundations address the needs of Ukrainian refugees in Poland, Romania, Hungary and other European countries.